Secondary Data Projects

 Prospective Relationships between Social Functioning and Insight in Recovery After a First Episode of Psychosis

 The Recovery After an Initial Schizophrenia Early Treatment Program (RAISE-ETP) study is the largest randomized controlled trial conducted in the United States that demonstrates the efficacy of specialized coordinated specialty care services for first episode psychosis.
 RAISE-ETP specifically evaluated NAVIGATE, a comprehensive treatment program for first-episode psychosis, compared to usual care/community care (CC) over two years.
-Dr. Foo is completing three secondary analyses of the RAISE-ETP study, examining: 1) dynamic interrelationships between social functioning and insight in NAVIGATE vs. CC groups using path analyses; 2) predictors of treatment disengagement in NAVIGATE vs. CC groups using survival analysis; and 3) concordance of parent vs. self/clinician-report on patient’s occupational functioning.
-Analyses will be completed by Fall 2023 and manuscripts submitted by Spring 2024.
+We are completing three secondary analyses of the RAISE-ETP study, examining:

 Completed Projects